 Well… not anymore.

-A couple of month into my ownership of a Vespa and I look back over the years and wonder why I never bit the bullet earlier.
+Six months into my ownership of a Vespa and I look back over the years and wonder why I never bit the bullet earlier.

 One word: Freedom